Skip to content

 More visible scars

 Male skin tends to form wider and more visible scars than female skin.
 Moreover, men generally wear short hair, which leaves the temporal and retroauricular regions more exposed.
-My response to this challenge is a closure in multiple layers, without tension on the skin, with fine threads and meticulous stitches.
-The haemostatic net also contributes because it eliminates tension at the wound edges.
+My response to this challenge is a closure in multiple layers, without tension on the skin, with fine threads and meticulous sutures.
+The haemostatic mesh also contributes because it eliminates tension at the wound edges.

-The recovery from male lifting follows a similar timeline to that of female lifting, with some particularities:
+The recovery from male facelift follows a similar timeline to that of female facelift, with some particularities:

 First 48 hours

-You will remain with a compressive dressing and the hemostatic net.
+You will remain with a compressive dressing and the haemostatic mesh.
 There will be swelling, which tends to be more intense in men due to the greater vascularisation of the skin.
 Pain relief and anti-inflammatory medication control discomfort.
 Keep your head elevated and apply cold compresses.

 First week

-The hemostatic net is removed in forty-eight hours, simply and painlessly.
+The haemostatic mesh is removed in forty-eight hours, simply and painlessly.
 Swelling peaks around the third day and begins to regress.
 Bruising may extend to the neck and chest.
-Men with beards can strategically use their beard to camouflage bruising on the jaw during recovery.
+Men with beards can strategically use their beard to conceal bruising on the jaw during recovery.

 Second and third weeks